 Some of you may be aware that checklists originate from an aviation accident.
-A new plane with a crew of experienced test-pilots crashed during take-off.
-It turned out that plane had no mechanical problems at all, the flight crew just forgot a simple step during the take-off procedure.
+A new plane with a crew of most experienced test-pilots crashed during take-off.
+It turned out that the plane had no mechanical problems at all, the flight crew just forgot a simple step during the take-off procedure.

 Scrum Sprint Planning Checklist – The Details

 This Sprint Planning checklist is modeled after a former Scrum Team of a large multi-national, traditional utility company at the beginning of its Scrum journey.
 In other words, you will not be able to apply this checklist to your Scrum Team without inspection and adaptation.
 For example, they put a lot of effort into preparing the Sprint Planning during the frequent Product Backlog refinement sessions.
 (They continuously planned the next two Sprints during the refinement sessions.)

 Practically, the Sprint Planning itself was most often a confirmation of what they already agreed on during the Product Backlog refinement.
 They probably adjust the scope of the planned Sprint during capacity planning.
 However, it rarely happened that they replaced the previously anticipated Sprint Goal for a completely different goal.
 A typical Sprint Planning hence took only between one or two hours.